Centennial Celebration 1908 - 2008

 **October 12, 2010: George N. Schuster Sr. was Inducted into the Automotive Hall of Fame, the Highest Place of Honor in the International Motor Vehicle Industry.
 Induction is the single greatest honor for an individual, intended to recognize a career and/or lifetime achievement.
 George took his place among automotive legends including Ford, Andretti, Benz, Ferrari, Olds, and Shelby.

 April 14 - July 21, 2011: A Race combining the future with the past.
-World Race 2011 commemorates the 1908 epic, and made history of its own!
-With a start in New York City, participants circled the globe with their automobiles to the finish line in Paris.
-For the unfolding story around the world 103 years later visit: 2011 World Race Blog For video see: World Race 2011 Video-KREX
+World Race 2011 commemorated the 1908 epic, with a start in New York City, participants circled the globe with their automobiles to the finish line in Paris.
+The 110th anniversary will be celebrated with 2018 New York to Paris making a run along the original 1908 route!

 January 28, 2012: The Henry Ford Museum opens Driving America "The World's Premier Automotive Exhibition" in Dearborn, MI.
 Featured in the new collection is the 1908 New York to Paris Race exhibit complete with artifacts carried by George Schuster the winning driver of the American built Thomas Flyer!
-George's compass which he used to navigate the world route and the medical kit from Dr. Shaw as they passed through Seattle with the wonder drugs of the day, give a glimpse of what "horseless carriage" travel was like at the turn of the last century.
+George's sextant which he used to navigate the world route and the crude map he purchased in Vladivostok, Asia give a glimpse of what "horseless carriage" travel was like at the turn of the last century.

 January, 2013: